ibm-cloud-docs/cephaas/s3_cert_update.md

 The `$sds_endpoint` is an environment variable that points to the endpoint provided to you when {{site.data.keyword.cephaas_short}} was configured.
 It is in the URL form.
 For example, `https://sds-cephaas.<cephaas-instance-id>.software-defined-storage.appdomain.cloud:{port number}/v1`.
 You can set the URL once and then not have to add it for every command.
 For guidance on how to set the URL, see [Config commands](/docs/cephaas?topic=cephaas-ic-sds-cli-reference&interface=cli#ic-config-commands).

-See [Setting up your CLI and API environment](/docs/cephaas?topic=cephaas-set-up-environment) for instructions on how to set the `$iam_token` variables.
+See [Setting up your CLI and API environment](/docs/cephaas?topic=cephaas-set-up-environment) for instructions on how to set the `$IAM_TOKEN` variables.

 ## Next steps